-If this sounds familiar, this article will help answer some questions you may be asking.
-We are going to share with you how we maximise the benefits of ISO 27001 certification by using it as a practical tool to integrate security into our daily work, and make ISO more than just compliance.
+How do you maximise the benefits of ISO 27001 certification?
+We use it as a practical tool to integrate security into our daily work, and make ISO more than just compliance, as I explain below.
 We hope you can find some ideas to make ISO security work in your favour as well.

 In contrast, security compliance is about being able to demonstrate a good security state against some standards, internal policies and external requirements from customers and regulators.